Skip to main content

 They moved to Manhattan in 1964 where Carl was hired as a technical director and Edith taught dance for actors.
 Edith was a fixture for many years in the Manhattan theater and dance community.
 She graced the stages of the Manhattan Civic Theater and Kansas State University, using her talent for acting, directing and choreography.
 She received her master’s degree in Acting and Directing from Kansas State University in 1975.

 Jeune’s father was a self-taught musician and artist, and her mother was a graduate in mathematics.
-It was these open-minded, imaginative people who encouraged Jeune to grow into a remarkable woman.
-Jeune graduated from the University of Minnesota with a degree in English education.
-She later got her Master’s in School Social Work.
-She married Philip in June 1942 and shortly thereafter moved to Manhattan where Phillip taught at K-State and Jeune received another Master’s in English.
+She married Philip in June 1942 and shortly thereafter moved to Manhattan where Philip taught at K-State and Jeune received another Master’s in English.
 Jeune practiced social work and taught English in Washington D.C. while Phil was away in the Navy.
-In 1951, she spent a year in Amsterdam writing scripts for Dutch Radio about what it was like being an American in Holland.
-Phil was then hired back to K-State in 1954, and they remained in Manhattan for the rest of their lives.

 Joan McNeil